MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

 ## Clean up resources

-If you don't plan to use your event grid again, clean up the Event Grid Subscription, Event Hub namespace, and Event Hub that were auto created for you, to avoid incurring costs.
+If you don't plan to use your event grid again, clean up the Event Grid Subscription, Event Hub namespace, and Event Hub that were auto-created for you, to avoid incurring costs.

 1. In Azure portal, go to the left menu and select **All resources**.